elbaum/CI-Datasets/README.md

 If you use this dataset please cite:
 Jingjing Liang, Sebastian Elbaum, and Gregg Rothermel, "The Rails Dataset of Testing Results from Travis CI", https://github.com/elbaum/CI-Datasets, 2018.

+The Rails dataset was prepared through a collaborative effort involving Jingjing Liang, Sebastian Elbaum and Gregg Rothermel.

 ### Google Dataset
 Google conducts many quality assurance activities at many levels.
 This dataset reflects one activity type, and a small sample on that type.
 Still, the dataset includes a sample of over 3.3 Million test suite (note that these are not test cases) executions, collected during a period of of 15 days over a sample of Google products.
 For each test suite execution, the dataset includes rich information such as the status outcome, execution time, rescaled change request number, and the language used.